dave-hillier/disruptor-unity3d/README.md

 I've created a simple benchmark in Test.cs for my simple single producer/single consumer RingBuffer.
 Each frame a batch of random integers are queued.
 The values are dequeued and discarded by the other thread.

-Note: this benchmark is not intended as an example usecase or to take performance, but allowed me to profile the game for allocations.
+This benchmark is not intended as an example use case or to take performance, but allowed me to profile for allocations.

 ### Concurrent Queue
+Note:
+* the yellow spikes represent time spent on GC.
+* All frames are longer than 5ms some frames are longer than 16ms.

 ![ConcurrentQueue profile](https://raw.githubusercontent.com/dave-hillier/disruptor-unity3d/master/readme-img/ConcurrentQueueProfile.png)

 ### RingBuffer
+Note:
+* No yellow GC spikes
+* Most frames are under 5ms, no frames are longer than 16ms.

 ![RingBuffer profile](https://raw.githubusercontent.com/dave-hillier/disruptor-unity3d/master/readme-img/RingBufferProfile.png)